 Studies show that 2 monitors are better than 1.
 And it just makes sense.
 Having 2 monitors makes work for creators better from every single angle.
-Whether that’s research or video editing.
+Whether that’s for research or slapping on some final cut pro x effects on a video.
 But does that apply if you are using portable monitors that are the size of your laptop?
 Are portable monitors worth it for creators?
 That’s what research doesn’t show.
 That’s why we’ve been testing this theory out for over 5 months, using the GeChic 1503I monitor.

 Pricing Is an Issue When It Comes to Portable Monitors